 Then the national shows:

-Along with RSM Canada, the Group then began a process of attributing the scoring mechanism for the first ever Creative Power List based on 2019 performance.
+Along with Grant Thornton, the Group then began a process of attributing the scoring mechanism for the first ever Creative Power List based on 2019 performance.

 In looking at the national shows it was decided that the number of awards presented would be taken into account.
 The Group decided that each of the national shows should have as close as possible an equal weighting in contribution to the overall ranking system: